smithy-lang/smithy-python/README.md

 asynchronous service client implementations based on services defined using [Smithy](https://smithy.io/).

+This code generator, and the clients it generates, are unstable and should not be used in production systems yet.

 ### What is this repository?

 This repository contains two major components: